Fixed Screen vs Retractable Screens

 Fixed screens are not as flexible as their retractable counterparts.
 For example, during certain months of summer when the bugs are at bay, you’ll still have your screen up whether you need it for bug control or not unless you go through the hassle to take it down.

-Also Read CROCS CORPORATE OFFICE HEADQUARTERS HQ
+Also Read GNC CORPORATE OFFICE HEADQUARTERS HQ

 You can’t just roll it up like you would with a retractable screen.